Pedro Sernagiotto

 Pedro Sernagiotto, also known as Pietro Sernagiotto or Ministrinho (born November 17, 1908, in São Paulo; died April 5, 1965, in São Paulo) was an Italian Brazilian professional football player.
 He also held Italian citizenship and on October 22, 1933, played for the Italian national B team against Hungary.
+He made one appearance for the Brazil national team in 1930.